Ainvex/Science_calculator/README.md

 open index.html
 Usage
 Launch the Calculator: Open the index.html file in your preferred web browser.

 Enter Calculations: Use the on-screen buttons or your keyboard to input numbers and operations.

 View Results: The calculator will display the result of your operations instantly.

-Contributing
+Contributing:
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:

 Fork the repository.
 Create a new branch for your feature or bug fix: